The Magical Mimics in Oz: A new "Royal Historian"

-The Emerald City of Oz

 Mimics and Phanfasms

 Snow based his villainous Magical Mimics on the Phanfasms in Baum's Emerald City.
 In the eleventh chapter of that book, Baum states that "the Erbs are the most powerful and merciless of all evil spirits, and the Phanfasms of Phantastico belong to the race of Erbs."
 Snow makes his Mimics another type of Erb; they live within the hollows of Mount Illuso, a peak next door to Mount Phantastico.
 Like the Phanfasms, the Mimics are ugly and malevolent shape-shifters; they have the additional trick of being able to copy the appearance of humans, simply by stepping into their shadows.
 People duplicated in this way are paralyzed by the magic, but remain conscious.

 The Mimics' inherent malice orients them against all that is "good and happy and just in the world" — which makes them an obvious danger to Oz.
 The fairy queen Lurline foresaw this: as soon as she had enchanted Oz into a fairyland, Lurline placed one of her followers in watch over the Mimics, to forestall their mischief.